comegrant/dbt_docs_test/projects/data-model/transform/models/silver/product_layer/_product_layer__docs.md

+# Price Campaign Products
+{% docs column__price_campaign_product_id %}

+The primary key of the price campaign products in the product layer database.
+This table contains the price of campaign products for a given product variation, on a product_variation_id level.
+It contains both the campaign price and the original price (base campaign price).

+{% enddocs %}

+{% docs column__menu_week_from %}

+The campaign price's first applicable menu week.

+{% enddocs %}

+{% docs column__menu_year_from %}

+The campaign price's first applicable menu year.

+{% enddocs %}

+{% docs column__menu_week_to %}

+The campaign price's last applicable menu week.
+If null, the campaign product price is still valid.

+{% enddocs %}

+{% docs column__menu_year_to %}

+The campaign price's last applicable menu year.
+If null, the campaign product price is still valid.

+{% enddocs %}

+{% docs column__price_ex_vat %}

+The price of the campaign product before VAT.

+{% enddocs %}

+{% docs column__target_margin %}

+The target margin of the campaign product.

+{% enddocs %}

+{% docs column__is_base_campaign %}

+True if the campaign price is the base campaign price, which means it does not have a discount. is_base_campaign indicates there is a discount when it is false.

+{% enddocs %}

+{% docs column__comment %}

+A comment on the campaign price.
+Usually indicates whether the price is a default price or a discount price.

+{% enddocs %}

 # Product Concepts
 {% docs column__product_concept_id %}

 The primary key of the product concepts in the product layer database.
 Product concepts is a grouping of products, almost like the product types, but on a more general level.

 {% enddocs %}

 {% docs column__product_concept_name %}

 The name the product concepts in the product layer database.
 Product concepts is a grouping of products, almost like the product types, but on a more general level.

 {% enddocs %}

 {% docs column__product_concept_description %}

 The description of the product concepts in the product layer database.
 Product concepts is a grouping of products, almost like the product types, but on a more general level.

 {% enddocs %}